faizankhan29/LDA-Gibbs_Sampling/README.md

 # LDA-Gibbs_Sampling
-Implementation of LDA in python 2.7(in development phase)
+Topic modeling using Latent Dirichlet Allocation and collapsed Gibbs Sampling in python 2.7(in development phase).